Nonta72/spacewar-ubports/README.md

-Attempt to get Ubports working on Nothing Phone 1 (Spacewar) This tree is based on Fairphone 5 (fp5) on Ubports Gitlab reference port (halium 11)
+Welcome to Ubuntu Touch for Nothing Phone 1 (Spacewar) This tree is deeply based on Fairphone 5 (fp5) on Ubports Gitlab reference port (halium 11)

 Current status :
 - [x] Boots into UI !